13-Week Pre-Professional Program | Fall 2017: September 5 – December 9

 The TU Dance Pre-Professional Program is an intensive course of study integrating modern, ballet, African, and repertory work for students up to age 23.
 For level placement, please contact us at email@example.com or 612-605-1925.
 Click here to download complete schedule of all 5 levels (PDF).

-To register, please complete the two step registration process.
-1) Please find the online pre-registration below and select a payment option and 2) click here to submit the Pre-Professional Online registration form.
+To register, please complete the three step registration process.
+1) Please find the online pre-registration below under the specific level you are interested in and select a payment option, 2) Make a tuition payment (deposit or in full), and 3) click here to submit the Pre-Professional Online registration form.

 Level 1An entry level for students who wish to experience a more focused training in TU Dance Center’s pre-professional dance program.
 Students train in ballet and modern, and are introduced to African dance.

 8.25 hours/week: Tuesday 4:30-7:15pm, Thursday 4:30-5:45 and 6:00-7:30pm,

 Saturday 1:45-4:30pm View Pre-Professional Level 1 weekly schedule

 LEVEL 2Students placed in Level 2 continue focused training in ballet, modern and African dance.

 Thursday 6:00-7:30pm and 7:45-8:45pm, Friday 4:30-6:45pm,